Why is Cyber Security Required?

 Failing to adopt adequate cyber security measures within an organisation can quickly lead to serious issues.
 For both small and large organisations, hackers can create problems by gaining access into networks and systems to steal valuable information.
-It can be a misconception that SMEs would be the prime target for hackers to exploit due to having smaller resources and a smaller budget to protect themselves with, but business heavyweights such as Sony PlayStation, eBay, and Uber all show otherwise.
+It can be a misconception that SMEs would be the prime target for hackers to exploit due to having smaller resources and a smaller budget to protect themselves with, but business heavyweights, e.g. eBay and Uber, all show otherwise.
 They are just a few big names that have become victims of cybercrime, all of them losing information and finances as a result, highlighting that hackers aren't picky with who they target as long as a profit is on the horizon!

 As our reliance on technology increases, spreading to not only all areas of society, but also all corners of the business world, the frequency of cybercrime grows.
 This frequency highlights how important it is to maintain secure protection against these threats.
 Choosing to ignore the threat could not only lead to financial and information losses, but also seriously damage your organisation's reputation and standing within the business community.